Why Are Helicopter Accidents Almost Always Fatal?

 - If the decedent had dependents at the time of death, their children are factored in, as the deceased was the adult wage earner in the home at the time of death.

-Who do surviving members contact after an accident?
+Who do surviving family members contact after an accident?

 After a helicopter accident, a Board Certified lawyer with aircraft experience can recover financial compensation on behalf of a surviving family.
 Nothing ever replaces the loss of a loved one after wrongful death.
 However, it’s monetary compensation that helps to reduce stress due to someone else’s negligence.